- External Mentor

 He holds a Ph.D. in genetics from the University of Tokyo.

-After graduating from the Faculty of Pharmaceutical Sciences at Hokkaido University in 1975, he joined Eisai Co., Ltd. and worked in drug discovery research.
-He has been in charge of R&D planning since 1998, and was appointed as Executive Vice President, European Operations and President of Eisai Europe in 2005.
-During this time, he served as Chairman of the International Committee of the Japan Pharmaceutical Manufacturers Association, Deputy Director of the Office of Medical Innovation, Cabinet Secretariat, and as an expert member of the Central Social Insurance Medical Council.
+After graduating from the Faculty of Pharmaceutical Sciences at Hokkaido University in 1975, he joined Eisai Co., Ltd., and engaged in drug discovery research.
+From 1988 through 1998, based in the U.S. and U.K., he worked for the promotion of research collaboration with academia and bio-venture companies, the establishment of the research laboratories at University College London, as well as for the establishment of overseas sales subsidiaries and preparations for the launch of new drugs in the U.S. and Europe.
+After working as Director of Corporate R&D Planning and Strategy, he was appointed as Corporate Executive Officer and President of Eisai European headquarters, Europe Limited in 2005.
+Since returning to Japan in 2009, he has held various positions in quality assurance, PR and government/industry affairs, healthcare policy, and China business.
+Appointed Representative Executive Officer and Executive Vice President in 2013 and Member of the Board in 2017 (current).
+During this period, he served as Chairman of the International Committee of the Japan Pharmaceutical Manufacturers Association, Deputy Director of the Office of Medical Innovation, Cabinet Secretariat, and as an expert member of the Central Social Insurance Medical Council.

 Director, Tsukuba Research Center for Future Medical Engineering